HONORS LIVING AND LEARNING COHORTS

 Students live and learn alongside peers with the same interests, all while remaining fully immersed in programs that allow them to pursue their own path.
 Joining a learning cohort makes class discussions more engaging and creates deep friendships.

-Learning cohort students remain an integral part of the larger Villanova community, making friends across all academic disciplines, attending athletic and cultural events and experiencing all that being a Villanovan entails.
+Within Honors Learning cohorts, students remain an integral part of the larger Villanova community, making friends across all academic disciplines, attending athletic and cultural events, and experiencing all that being a Villanovan entails.

 Learning Cohort Sequences

-The Honors Program offers the following Learning Cohorts:
+The Honors Program offers the following Learning Communities:

 This sequence provides students the skill set to: 1) engage in critical reflection on the meaning of concepts such as the nature of suffering, health, quality of life, disability and the purpose of research; and 2) analyze and formulate recommendations for action in situations of ethical dilemmas in health care.
 Read more

 What is a good person?
 How can we be good citizens?
 What do we need for just communities?
 In a world facing political and economic complexities that are both perennial and new, we need students prepared as persons and citizens through the rigorous study of philosophy, politics, and economics.
 Students enrolled in this cohort are shaped by Augustinian values.
 They engage with issues of justice and the common good on local, national, and international levels.
 They are prepared to lead our broader society to shaped by love, community, and truth.
 Read more